RCPRG-ros-pkg/emor_trs/_docs/01_introduction/04_about_tasks.md

 brief: About the tasks.
 ---

 There are 6 tasks that students have to do during the tutorials.
-Students work in pairs.
+Students work in pairs (teams of two).

 Each task is a [Matlab](http://www.mathworks.com/products/matlab){:target="_blank"} program that controls a mobile robot: [KUKA YouBot](https://spectrum.ieee.org/scoop-kukas-youbot){:target="_blank"}.
 The program should use the data from various sensors to control the velocities of the robot base wheels to realize the specified task.